A police officer cannot randomly stop people for questioning.

+The police may not like it when someone exercises their constitutional rights; however, walking away from the police is not a crime.
 In United States v.
 Beauchamp, No. 10-5102 (Oct.
 25, 2011), the court ordered the suppression of physical evidence discovered when police officers illegally seized the defendant on the street and obtained his involuntary consent to search.
 The police initiated the seizure because when they approached the defendant, he “hurriedly walked away without making eye contact.”
 The officers deemed this conduct to be “suspicious.”
 The defendant was walking around a fence when a police officer again approached him and exited the patrol car.
-When the officer requested that the defendant to stop and walk around the fence toward him, the defendant complied, appearing nervous.
+When the officer requested that the defendant stop and walk around the fence toward him, he complied, appearing nervous.

 The court found that the seizure was not supported by reasonable suspicion: “Beauchamp’s exercise of his right to walk away—even if the walk was made hurriedly, briskly, or snappily—does not turn his otherwise innocuous behavior into the conduct of a ‘suspicious suspect.’”